grafana/grafana/docs/sources/administration/configuration.md

 ### expect_continue_timeout_seconds

-The length of time that Grafana will wait for response headers after initial request headers are written and the request contains the header "Expect: 100-continue".
+The length of time that Grafana will wait for response headers after initial request headers are written and the request contains the header `Expect: 100-continue`.
 A value of 0 will result in the body being sent immediately.
 Default is 1 second.

 ### max_idle_connections